 Imagine perfect social distancing: Alone in an Alpine meadow, twirling joyfully, surrounded by mountains, trees, and edelweiss.
 Real-life social distancing?
 More like trying to twirl away from the guy who’s taking up the entire frozen pizza section at the grocery store without knocking over the Oreo display.

-- AVOID Crowded places.
+- Crowded places.
 The more people you are around, the more likely you are to be exposed to someone who is infected.
-And if other people in that space are talking, singing, shouting, or just breathing heavily, that’s a higher number of respiratory droplets and increased risk.
+And if other people in that space are unmasked and engaged in any activity that is likely to increase respiration — like talking, singing, shouting, eating, or exercising — that further increases the risk.

-- AVOID Continuous exposure.
-Your risk of contracting COVID-19 in any of the above scenarios increases steadily as long as you remain in that situation.
-Sixty seconds in a crowded, indoor space is unlikely to expose you to an infectious amount of virus; 20 minutes in that same situation raises the risk level to “yikes.”
+- Continuous exposure.
+Your risk of contracting COVID-19 in any of the above scenarios increases steadily as long as you remain in that environment.
+Don’t put yourself in a high-risk situation unnecessarily, but if you have no choice, do everything you can to limit the time you spend there.

-Now that you've learned the five C’s, feel free to shout them (alone) from the mountaintop!
+Now that you've learned the four C’s, feel free to shout them (alone) from the mountaintop!
 Or if you’d prefer not to hoof it up that high, we’ve got a poster you can share.
 Print one out for yourself, and you’ll be ready for any situation.
-Well, maybe except for getting that guy out of the pizza aisle.
+Well, maybe except for getting that guy out of your way in the pizza aisle.

 This news story has not been updated since the date shown.
 Information contained in this story may be outdated.
 For current information about MIT Medical’s services, please see relevant areas of the MIT Medical website.